Mission & History

 OUR GOALS ARE TO:

-- Offer individual and group music instruction, and ensemble and performance opportunities, to students of all levels and abilities.
+- Offer individual and group music instruction, as well as ensemble and performance opportunities, to students of all levels and ages.

-- Provide teacher training courses, programs, and professional development initiatives, which inspire academic and administrative excellence, and further innovative thinking.
+- Provide teacher training courses, programs, and professional development initiatives, inspiring academic and administrative excellence, and furthering innovative thinking.

 - Providing excellence in music education—for infants through adults—from beginning through advanced study.

 - Cultivating and retaining a highly qualified faculty and staff comprised of credentialed, experienced, and dedicated artists, educators, and administrators.